 Reimbursement status of drugs for OAD in 2010

-Drugs for OAD which were reimbursed by HIFM ( Positive list of OAD drugs) in 2010
+Drugs for OAD (ATC code R03) which were reimbursed by HIFM in 2010 are shown in Table 1.

 Under the current legislation, only reimbursed drugs (so-called Positive List of Drugs) may be prescribed in PHC and issued on prescription in state-owned pharmacies without compensation.
 Other drugs, which are not on the Positive List, may be prescribed, but have to be paid for in state-owned or private pharmacies.
 It was found that about 30% of all the respiratory system drugs (ATC code R) in 2000 were purchased in private pharmacies .
 Currently, there is no data available on the percentage of OAD drugs purchased in 2010, while the current Positive List has been almost twofold; this probably results in a decrease in the proportion of purchased drugs.
 Unfortunately, the application of the described methodology implied that those drugs could not be subject to this study.